hsigeman/findZX/README.md

 - **config/units.tsv** # Sample information and paths to fastq files
 - **config/chromosomes.list** # Optional: List of scaffolds/chromosomes in the reference genome to include in the final plots (with snakefile-no-synteny)
 - **config/HS_chromosomes.list** # Optional: List of scaffolds/chromosomes in the synteny-species reference genome to include in the final plots (with snakefile-synteny)
-- **config/chromosomes_highlight.list** # Optional: List of scaffolds/chromosomes in the reference genome to be highlighted in the final plots (with snakefile-no-synteny)
-- **config/HS_chromosomes_highlight.list** # Optional: List of scaffolds/chromosomes in the synteny-species reference genome to be highlighted in the final plots (with snakefile-synteny)

 The **cluster.json** file have to be edited if the pipeline will be ran on a cluster.
 Specify the account name.
 If a large amount of samples are used (more than 10 individuals with a genome size of 1Gbp), or an organism with a very large genome, the times and number of cores specified might have to be changed.